gyulanemeth/bluefox.email/tools/index.md

 # Free Tools by BlueFox Email

-Welcome to our toolbox—your gateway to a collection of **free online tools** designed to help you send, manage, and monitor your emails more effectively.
-Whether you're an email marketer, developer, or just getting started with deliverability, these tools make it easy to analyze and optimize your workflow.
+Welcome to our toolbox, your gateway to a collection of **free online tools** designed to help you send, manage, and monitor your emails more effectively.
+Currently, we offer comprehensive **email deliverability tools** to help you authenticate and secure your domains.
+We're actively expanding our toolkit and will soon include **pre-send tools** such as link checkers and email HTML validation tools to further enhance your email workflow.

 ## Email Deliverability Tools